bgoonz/web-dev-notes-resource-site/2-content/REACT/react-docs/blog/2015-02-24-streamlining-react-elements.md

 In this example, the owner of the `span` is `Foo` but the parent is the `div`.

-There is also an undocumented feature called "context" that also relies on the concept of an “owner” to pass hidden props down the tree.
+There is also an undocumented feature called "context" that also relies on the concept of an "owner" to pass hidden props down the tree.

 ### Problem: The Semantics are Opaque and Confusing {#problem-the-semantics-are-opaque-and-confusing}